StanfordHCI/datavore/README.md

         function(table, row) { return table.get("A",row) != "a"; }
     });

-So why the separation?
-Dense queries can be calculated faster -- by "materializing" the full dimensionality of the aggregated data one can use an array to store all the intermediate results.
-The sparse representation instead uses an associative array (a JavaScript object instance), which induces the overhead of object value lookups.
-On the other hand, dense queries with high dimensionality might result in very large result arrays, sometimes these can be too large to fit in the browser's memory footprint.
-So, if you are dealing with high-dimensionality aggregates (if the product of the set sizes of your group by dimensions is > 100,000 rows) you should consider using `sparse_query`.
-However, if the total number of aggregate rows is reasonable (as is typically the case) &mdash; or you want to explicitly represent zero-valued cells &mdash; use the normal `query` method for faster performance.
+So why the different query types?
+Dense queries can be calculated faster &ndash; by "materializing" the full dimensionality of the aggregated data one can use an array to store all the intermediate results.
+The sparse representation instead uses an associative array (a JavaScript object instance), which induces a higher overhead for object value lookups.
+On the other hand, dense queries over high-dimensional data can produce very large result arrays; sometimes these can be too large to fit in the browser's memory footprint.
+So, if you are dealing with high-dimensional aggregates (concretely, if the product of the set sizes of your group-by dimensions is > 100,000 rows) you should consider using `sparse_query`.
+However, if the total number of aggregate rows is reasonable (as is typically the case), or you want to explicitly include zero-valued cells, use the normal `query` method for faster performance.

-*NOTE:* The standard query function is actually implemented as `dense_query`.
-The `table.query` function is simply an alias for `dense_query`.
+*NOTE:* Dense queries are actually processed by the `dense_query` function.
+The `query` function is simply an alias for `dense_query`.

 ### Extensibility